nh-server/switch-guide/docs/extras/theming.md

 	My switch crashes on boot after i installed a theme!:

 	- You installed a bad theme.
 You can remove it by going into the `(CFW)/Titles/0100000000001000/romfs/lyt` and deleting every file in that folder

+	The NXTheme installer crashes when i launch it:

+	- This is probably due to the archive bit being set on either the app or the nxthemes.
+This is usually the result of copying files to an sd card via a mac.
+If you are experiencing this issue, try resetting the archive bit via hekate for all files.

 ### Sharing your theme